marnec/ML/docs/pages/ML-44-DeepLearningRNN2.md

 ---

 # RNN architectures
-In <a href="{{site.basurl}}/ML/ML43">ML43</a>  can be modified to map sequence-related $x$ and $y$ with different shapes.
+In <a href="{{site.basurl}}/ML/ML43ML-43">ML43</a> we have seen an RNN architecture where $T_x = T_y$.
+For most applications, this is not the case and the basic RNN architecture that we have seen in <a href="{{site.basurl}}/ML/ML43ML-43">ML43</a> can be modified to map sequence-related $x$ and $y$ with different shapes.

 ## IO relationship
-The basic RNN architecture that we have seen in <a href="{{site.basurl}}/ML/ML43">ML43</a> maps many input to as many outputs and it is therefore called a Many-to-Many architecture.
+The basic RNN architecture that we have seen in <a href="{{site.basurl}}/ML/ML43ML-43">ML43</a> maps many input to as many outputs and it is therefore called a Many-to-Many architecture.
 Furthermore, in that architecture $T_x = T_y$.
 This condition is not always the case and other relationship balances exist: additionally to the many-to-may we have one-to-one, one-to-many and many-to-one.

 ### One-to-One
 A one-to-one architecture maps an input $x$ to an output $y$ in a single time-step and it is a limit case, which is identical to a classical (non-recurrent) neural network <a href="#fig:oto">Figure 126</a>)